 History of Aggressive Behavior

-Some dogs may always need muzzled, but it may be possible to teach your dog to offer an alternative, more desirable behavior and to help them feel more relaxed and safe, often with the support of a qualified Canine Behaviorist.
+Some dogs may always need to be muzzled, but it may be possible to teach your dog to offer an alternative, more desirable behavior and to help them feel more relaxed and safe, often with the support of a qualified canine behaviorist.
+It is vital to understand the risks and proper use of muzzles before you reach for one.

 In Sudden Frightening/Painful Situations